devassistant/devassistant/docs/developer_documentation/run_sections_reference.rst

 Global Variables
 ~~~~~~~~~~~~~~~~

-In all assistants, few useful global variables are available.
+In all assistants, a few useful global variables are available.
 These include:

 - ``$__system_name__`` - name of the system, e.g. "linux"
 - ``$__system_version__`` - version of the system, e.g. "3.13.3-201.fc20.x86_64"
 - ``$__distro_name__`` - name of Linux distro, e.g. "fedora"
 - ``$__distro_version__`` - version of Linux distro, e.g. "20"

-Note: if any of these information is not available, the corresponding variable will be empty.
+Note: if any of this information is not available, the corresponding variable will be empty.
-Also note, that you can also rely on all the variables having lowercase content.
+Also note, that you can rely on all the variables having lowercase content.

 .. _expressions_ref: